 We need to inform the master about its workers.
-To add this information, we append the worker database names and server ports to the pg_worker_list.conf file in the data directory.
+To add this information, we call a UDF which adds the node information to the pg\dist\node catalog table.
 For our example, we assume that there are two workers (named worker-101, worker-102).
-Add the workers' DNS names and server ports to the list.
+Add the workers' DNS names (or IP addresses) and server ports to the table.